Best Hardware Wallet in 2022

 - Supports very few coin types not associated with the ERC-20 standard

-Unfortunately, the extreme portability of the device also comes with a significant tradeoff: the tiny screen is nowhere near as comfortable to use as that on its larger siblings, such as the STONE V20 and KeepKey’s model.
+Unfortunately, the portability of the device also comes with a significant tradeoff: the tiny screen is nowhere near as comfortable to use as that on other hardware wallets, such as the STONE V20 and KeepKey’s model.

 Is BitBox02 the best Bitcoin desktop wallet around?
 No, probably not.
 Is it a valid contender to the other, more prominent products that we’ve covered in this review round-up?
 Definitely.
 The tiny form factor can be both a blessing and a curse, and the same can be said about the heavy ERC-20 token focus.

 While there are more than 1,500 supported cryptocurrencies, only Bitcoin and Litecoin are not ERC-20-based.
 Overall, we still feel that it’s a great device that offers excellent security and supreme portability.
 It’s just that other competitors may offer more for the same price at this moment.

 Best Hardware Wallets in 2022